cultureandempire/cultureandempire.github.io/cande.md

 > Azmeen said: "Although I'm a Linux person, I must say that yeah, Microsoft does receive a lot of stick from us open source folks.
 Of course, MS do get a lot of things right at least in the technological and UI aspects." -- Microsoft sock puppet on Slashdot, February 2008

-As I explained in “Broken Societies”, human society in all its richness can be seen as a truth-mining machine.
+As I explained in “Faceless Societies”, human society in all its richness can be seen as a truth-mining machine.
 There are of course many kinds of truths in addition to the physical facts for which science searches.
 For example, there are truths about problems, such as: "Congress is going to pass a bill that will allow censorship of any website."
 There are truths about solutions, such as: "Emailing your congressman won't help; call him or send a paper letter, or better still, try to visit him."
 And then there are truths about ourselves, such as: "Most people would rather chat about movie stars than engage in politics."

 We extract truths by filtering, like whale sharks, interesting nuggets from the sea of information in which we swim.
 We then share these nuggets, and we debate them.
 Over time, this produces more accurate truths, which we continue to share by writing them down and providing that to others.
 We're pretty good at this, and especially at building tools to automate the process for us.
 We don't, generally, suffer from information overload.